nextcloud/documentation/developer_manual/bugtracker/kanban.rst

 Why do we have it?
   Instead of directly committing to master we agree that **a second set of eyes will spot bugs** and increase our code quality and give us an opportunity to learn from each other.
-See also our `Code Review Documentation`_
+See also our documentation about :doc:`codereviews`

 What does a developer think?
   "I’ll check the Scenario described earlier works as expected.
 If necessary